saurabh8809/shell_script/nagios/README.md

 ______________________________________________________________________________________________________

-# You need to run this script [ add_client_to_nagios_server.sh ]  on nagios server for adding client to nagios server
+# You need to run this script [ add_client_to_nagios_server.sh ]  on nagios server for adding client in nagios server

 1 - Give executable permision to add_client_to_nagios_server.sh

 2 - Then run the script with sudo privilege and follow the script instruction.

-# if your are facing any issue you can contact me on my emain srbhkumar594@gmail.com
+# if your are facing any issue you can contact me on my email srbhkumar594@gmail.com